waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 ## B. Trainer Battle Rules
-- **Defeated Trainers:** Defeated trainers do NOT respawn and can be walked through.
-They are not obstacles.
-(My tools previously had a bug that incorrectly identified them as impassable).
+- **Defeated Trainers:** Defeated trainers do NOT respawn, but they ARE impassable obstacles that block movement.
+My previous assumption that they were traversable was incorrect and has been disproven by observation.

 # III.
 Puzzle Mechanics & Key Discoveries